 - Supportive rehabilitation services including case management, counseling, and referral.

 Eligibility and entitlement for VR&E are two different things.
 You may meet eligibility criteria, yet not be entitled to services.
 The first step in the VR&E process is to be evaluated to determine if you qualify for services.
-To receive an evaluation for VR&E services, you must meet the following "eligibility" criteria:
+To receive an evaluation for VR&E services, you must have a other than dishonorable discharge and a service-connected disability rating of at least 10% - or a memorandum rating of at least 20%.

 Period of Eligibility - Like many VA benefits VR&E has a limited period of eligibility.
-The basic period of eligibility in which VR&E services may be used is 12 years from the date of separation from active military service, or the date the veteran was first notified by VA of a service-connected disability rating, which comes later.
+The basic period of eligibility for VR&E is 12 years from the date of separation from active military service, or the date the veteran was first notified by VA of a service-connected disability rating, whichever comes later.

-The basic period of eligibility may be extended if a Vocational Rehabilitation Counselor determines that a veteran has a Serious Employment Handicap.
+The basic period of eligibility can be extended if VA determines that a veteran has a serious employment handicap.

 VR&E Program/Process Overview

-You and your Vocational Rehabilitation Counselor will work together to:
+You and your VRC will work together to:

 - Determine your transferable skills, aptitudes, and interests.

-- Identify viable employment and / or independent living services options.
+- Identify viable employment & independent living services options.

 - Explore labor market and wage information.